scalawithcats/scala-with-cats/src/raw/monads/state.md

 [`cats.data.State`][cats.data.State] allows us to pass additional state around as part of a computation.
 We define `State` instances representing atomic operations on the state, and thread them together using `map` and `flatMap`.
-In this way we can model "mutable" state without in a purely functional way without using mutation.
+In this way we can model "mutable" state in a purely functional way without using mutation.

 ### Creating and Unpacking State